killerducky/killerducky_site/go/how-to-end.md

 ## A practical note

-The previous example is extreme, but for beginners it's not easy to know what is a reasonable attempt and what is a waste of time.
-If you are playing in good faith, there's nothing wrong with playing out situations that you're not sure about.
-But especially if you're playing online against an unknown opponent, you might run into:
+The previous example is extreme, but for beginners it can genuinely be hard to tell the difference between a real invasion attempt and a pointless one.
+If you are playing in good faith, there's nothing wrong with "playing it out" to learn.

+But especially online against an unknown opponent, you might run into:

-- Beginners that legitimately don't know how to end the game
+- Beginners who simply don't know they are supposed to pass.
-- Opponents that are not playing in good faith &mdash; they might be trying to test your patience or even get you to resign.
+- Opponents not acting in good faith &mdash; stalling in hopes you'll give up.

-If you are playing on [OGS](https://online-go.com), you should use the [Call moderator](https://forums.online-go.com/t/reporting-a-guide-to-making-good-use-of-the-call-moderator-and-report-functions/36381) button ([wiki link](https://github.com/online-go/online-go.com/wiki/Chatting-&-Getting-Involved-in-the-Community#contacting-a-moderator) for the same) if the situation truly gets out of hand.
+If you are playing on [OGS](https://online-go.com), use the [Call moderator](https://forums.online-go.com/t/reporting-a-guide-to-making-good-use-of-the-call-moderator-and-report-functions/36381) button ([wiki link](https://github.com/online-go/online-go.com/wiki/Chatting-&-Getting-Involved-in-the-Community#contacting-a-moderator) for the same) if things get out of hand.

+## Shortcuts!

+Or: How to stop playing Go even faster

+Let's shift focus from prolonging the game to shortening it up.
+We need to end this quick so we can play another game!